aschulz90/persistent_config_interface/README.md

 persistentConfigInterface.addModuleConfig(newModule);

 // change an exisiting module
-var moduleIndex = 0; // equals the index of the module in the config.modules array newModule.position = "top_left";
+var moduleIndex = 0; // equals the index of the module in the persistentConfigInterface.getConfig().modules array newModule.position = "top_left";
 persistentConfigInterface.replaceModuleConfig(moduleIndex, newModule);